cmakride/SCRFA-frontend/README.md

 6:38-8:00 built and finished the Calendar Component this included the CalendarCard.
 Styled this for desktop, mobile, and tablet.

+### Friday 07/01/2022:
+8:00am-8:10am Did some style updates to calendar and "exit navbar drop down button".
+8:10am-8:50am built the "Back to Top Button" component, styled it as well.

+### Future Updates Going Forward 07/01/2022:
+1. Noticed the search bars when on Mobile specifically on safari the styling does not match the styling when building on desktop.
+Think it may have to do with Tailwind on mobile.
+I would look into this, and see if it can be fixed or make the styling better for those specifications
+2. I would keep tweaking and updating the styling and responsiveness of the app.
+Specifically the media queries for mobile.
+Would want to add a size in tailwind for extra small, medium small, and large small etc…
+3. Would look over the guide again to check the font sizes make sure they are correct
+4. Would try and convert the logo into an SVG if possible
+5. Add an animation for the dropdown navbar to slide down when the hamburger icon is clicked, this is an effect that can be done in tailwind

 ## Planning: